 Committee members review technical documents and make recommendations to the Policy Advisory Committee.
-The Technical Advisory Committee meets monthly.

 The Community Advisory Committee advises the Rush Line BRT Project team and Policy Advisory Committee on key project design, station area planning, environmental analysis and operational plan decisions from a community and business perspective.
 The Community Advisory Committee, which meets quarterly, consists of people who live and work along the Rush Line BRT route.